 Step 7: Paint nails in layers.

 If you have weak or brittle nails, use a base coat of ridge-filling nail polish to shore up the nail.
 A base coat also protects nails from staining (especially important if you prefer red nail polish) and prevents chipping.

 Next, apply your colour polish in thin layers, allowing each layer to dry between coats.
 Two coats of colour polish followed by a top coat to add gloss should do the trick.

 If you’re new at painting nails, use a lighter shade of polish; any mistakes will be less noticeable!

-I tend to stick with a few brands of nail polishes.
-Sally Hansen, Mavala, Revlon and Rimmel London.
-The Sally Hansen range has a more professional look and lasts for at least a week.
+I tend to stick with a few brands of nail polishes including OPI, Sally Hansen, Mavala and Revlon The Sally Hansen range has a more professional look and lasts for at least a week.
 Mavala’s small bottles are perfect for precise application and the polish looks really good.
-Revlon is probably the most long wearing, especially the gel range.
-Their range of colours is huge too!
-If you tend to smudge your nails easily or need a mani in a hurry, I highly recommend the Rimmel London 60 second Super shine nail polish range.
+OPI’s Infinite Shine and Revlon’s Gel range are probably the most long-wearing.
+Both of their range of colours is huge too!
+I love OPI’s Tickle My France-y and Somewhere Over the Rainbow Mountains.
+If you tend to smudge your nails easily or need a mani in a hurry, I highly recommend the Rimmel London 60-second Super Shine nail polish range.
 Dries quickly and it looks good too.

 Tip: Take a few minutes to touch up your manicure every other day with a single layer of top coat.